Italy's fight against mass tourism – DW – 08/09/2023

 This summer in the municipality of Baunei on Sardinia, access to some of the most sought-after beaches is being strictly regulated, as the newspaper Il Messaggero reports.
 There are a limited number of places per day on such beaches, which must be reserved and paid for in advance.

 Italy is experiencing unprecedented numbers of vacationers this summer.
-According to the market research institute Demoskopika, the country will set a new tourist record this year.
-The number of visitors is expected to reach 68 million people — almost three million more than before the pandemic in 2019.
+According to the market research institute Demoskopika, the country will set a new tourist record in 2023.
+The number of visitors is expected to reach 68 million people — almost 3 million more than before the pandemic in 2019.
 The rush is causing problems in many places, including on the country's smaller islands, where rental car traffic clogs streets in the summer months.

 Tourists can't have cars